-We provide a tool that allows you to run Programs on your local computer.
+We provide a tool that allows you to run all of Elody's Programs directly on your local computer.
 This is perfect for you, if you do not want your data to leave your computer due to privacy concerns.

 Without the lod-executor, our server handles both the decision of which programs to use, and the execution of those programs on your data.
 With the lod-executor, your data stays with you and all programs are executed on your own computer.
 As our server still needs to make the decision which programs to execute, we do still need to receive parts of your data to base those decisions on, but you no longer need to upload entire files.
 The data we do still need to receive is of course handled with confidentiality.

 This tool is also very useful for developers: if you use it, all files that are normally created on our server are instead created locally in a folder of your choice.
 This makes it possible to inspect Scenarios in much greater detail and makes debugging a lot easier.

 lod-executor is written for Python 3 and can be installed with pip.

 If you don't have pip, install it by following the instructions here